 Freud believed that dreams were the "Royal Road to the Unconscious".
 He meant that dreams represent uncensored material.

-client can reach a higher level of awareness.
+a higher level of awareness.

 When a client brings dream material to a session, both client and therapist work together to determine what the client's

-who encourages and helps the client through this important process.
+and helps the client through this important process.

 In some cases, unpleasant dreams and disturbed sleep can follow traumatic incidents in the client's life.
 Although some regard these as anxiety dreams, it may be that the person who experienced the